meizabel/documentation/biz-model/aggregate-states.md

 An **Aggregate State** represents data structure and is defined as a protobuf message.
 The `message` is the domain model part of the Aggregate.

-An Aggregate State consists of the Aggregate Identifier and  at least one more field.
+An Aggregate State consists of the :Aggregate Identifier and  at least one more field.

+Identifier

 Below you can see a sample of the Aggregate State definition: